12 Healthcare Stocks Moving In Wednesday's After-Market Session

 Gainers

-Helius Medical (NASDAQ:HSDT) shares rose 5.15% to $0.39.
-Helius Medical's trading volume hit 3.8K shares by close, accounting for 1.65% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $14.8 million.
+Motus GI Hldgs (NASDAQ:MOTS) stock rose 6.89% to $0.79.
+Motus GI Hldgs's trading volume hit 1.0K shares by close, accounting for 0.94% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $22.8 million.

 Losers